megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 In some circles, the transaction script and active record patterns are considered anti patterns.
 But really, they are just tools for the job.
 When misapplied, they become detrimental, but when used to solve the problems they are good at, they shine.
 In fact, they can give you a lot of bang for your design buck.
 But when the domain logic you're implementing is very complex, they can begin to fall short, as their relatively low level of abstraction becomes insufficient and prone to code repetition, and inconsistencies when this repeated code goes out of sync.
 Which is a big problem when dealing with complex subdomains.

-## Chapter 6: Tackling complex business logic
+## Section 6: Tackling complex business logic

 When implementing complex business logic, the patterns that we've seen up to this point can only get you so far.
 They start to leave a lot to be desired due to their relatively low level of abstraction.
 When the situation calls for a higher level of abstraction, in order to produce a more supple design, DDD calls for the domain model pattern.